jaywl/jaywl.github.io/aboutme.md

 title: About me
 ---

 I study the ecology and evolution of sociality through the lens of collective behavior.
-Join me on this adventure.

 ### My story